Real Estate & Property Information for the Riviera Maya

 There are some great real estate bargains to be had on the Riviera Maya—but they get even better when you follow the expert’s recommendations.

-Ronan McMahon, who is director of Pathfinder, International Living’s preferred real estate advertiser, has identified some strong moneymaking opportunities on the Riviera Maya for members of his Real Estate Trend Alert group.
+Ronan McMahon, who is director of Pangea, International Living’s preferred real estate advertiser, has identified some strong moneymaking opportunities on the Riviera Maya for members of his Real Estate Trend Alert group.

 In April 2017, members of his Real Estate Trend Alert group locked down Playa condos from $193,800.
 Less than three months later, the developer opened up these condos to friends and family.
 Their price was $255,000 to $290,000.
 One of those condos could rent for $30,000 to $40,000 a year or more.

-It’s not just in Playa where members of that group have seen success.
-Ronan recommended condos in Tulúm in October 2017 with pricing from as little as $154,500.
-In January 2018, the developer had his retail launch, and those members that paid $154,500 were already looking at paper gains of more than $70,000.
-One of those condos, when delivered, will have high rental appeal.
-Similar condos rent for $35,000 gross a year.
-That’s how profitable the right real estate deal on the Riviera Maya can be.
+It’s not just in Playa where members of Ronan’s group have seen success.
+Ronan recommended condos in Tulúm in October 2017 where members could buy premium condos for $230,556.
+In June 2019, a premium condo in the project was listed for $449,000.
+That’s a whopping $218,444 in gains—and similar condos rent for $32,000 to $35,000 gross a year.
+That’s how profitable the right real estate deal on the Riviera Maya can be…